AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 ### 2. Windows Subsystem for Linux (WSL2) Configuration
 ---

-After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Windows, you need to set up WSL2 to use the GPU for training the model.
+After installing the NVIDIA drivers, CUDA and cuDNN, if you are going to develop the project on Windows, you need to set up WSL2 to be able to use the GPU.
 To do this, follow the steps below:

 #### 2.1  Conda Environment